-We’re coming up to 20 years living on the island, and we were reminiscing the other day about how things have changed here in that time.
+We’ve been living on the island for more than 20 years, and we were reminiscing the other day about how things have changed here in that time.
 We thought it would be fun to share what we came up with:

 You Can Buy Marmite Here